Moments to share with Jesus

 Riverstone Community Church is my spiritual home and it's the best church I've ever attended.

 God has given me a passion to share my faith through my writing.
-I have a historical novel in the pipeline, called Castles in his Heart.
-I'd love you to pray for the publication process.
-It is currently under review.
+I have a historical novel, called Castles in his Heart.
 From time to time, I'll upload a story or a Bible study review to encourage your faith journey.
 I'd love to pray for you.
 If you have questions about these articles, please leave a comment.
 Every story results from the moments I've shared with Jesus in the scriptures.
 So, please enjoy!

 When They Prayed is available on Amazon at